Duckle29/PWM-Solar-Charge-Controller/README.md

 # PWM-Solar-Charge-Controller

+I have decided to revive this project again.
+It's gonna be brought back as the PWM10, as It'll be designed to handle 10A, which is a little over a 140W panel.
+The Rev2 files are designed using KiCAD

 This is an attempt at making an Arduino powered PWM solar charge controller.

 The design of this controller is heavily based on Julian Iletts PWM5 controller, which he sadly discontinued.